 There are thought to be approximately 7,000 living languages in the world today.
 English is spoken by about 20% of the world’s population.
 Of that, around 500 million people are native English speakers, the rest are learning English as a foreign language.
 That gives you an idea of how many people around the world require an English teacher.

-There are thousands of language schools and job opportunities for English teachers across the globe.
-Due to the difficulty of travel in 2020, many of these positions have moved online which also provides new and experienced English teachers with a whole host of benefits.
+There are thousands of language schools and job opportunities for people who want to become an English teacher abroad.
+Due to the difficulty of travel because of the pandemic, many of these positions have moved online which also provides new and experienced English teachers with a whole host of benefits.

-This article will provide you with all the information you need to learn about teaching English abroad.
-We’ll cover how to get TEFL certified and where to start your English teaching abroad job search.
+This article will provide you with information on what you need to teach English abroad.
+We’ll cover how to get TEFL certified and where to start looking for a job to teach English overseas or simply abroad.

 Many TEFL courses are online these days and you can usually complete them at your own pace, with support from a tutor.
 The great thing about taking an online TEFL course is that you can fit it in around your life or current job commitments.
-You will usually get assignments you need to complete to demonstrate what you have learned about teaching English.
+You will usually get assignments you need to complete to demonstrate what you have learned about teaching English in a foreign country.

 Where to get a TEFL Certification?

 The number of TEFL courses available online can be somewhat overwhelming and it can be difficult to choose which TEFL course is best for you.
-You want to choose a certification course that is accredited and ensures you are learning the international requirements for teaching English abroad.
+You want to choose a certification course that is accredited and ensures you are learning the international requirements to teach English abroad.

 For accredited courses which are developed by experienced TEFL teachers, self-paced, internationally recognized, and give you lifetime access to a TEFL Jobs Centre take a look at The TEFL Org